-We understand that your audits were conducted in accordance with auditing standards generally accepted in the United States as established by the American Institute of Certified Public Accountants and the standards applicable to financial audits contained in Government Auditing Standards, and were, therefore, designed primarily for the purpose of expressing an opinion on the financial statements of the Authority, and that your tests of the accounting records and other auditing procedures were limited to those that you considered necessary for that purpose.
+We understand that your audits were conducted in accordance with auditing standards generally accepted in the United States as established by the American Institute of Certified Public Accountants and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and were, therefore, designed primarily for the purpose of expressing an opinion on the financial statements of the Authority, and that your tests of the accounting records and other auditing procedures were limited to those that you considered necessary for that purpose.

-Very truly yours,
+Very truly yours.